 The Paleozoic Nubia is classified into four rock units; Araba, Naqus, Abu Durba, and Ahemir formations (El-Barkooky, 1986; Wanas, 2011) on both sides of the Nile Valley.
-The depth to the Nubian aquifer in Egypt, ranges from 300 m to500 m below the ground surface with an average thickness of 350 m and decreases toward the north(Abdel Moneim, et al., 2015(El-Rawy &Smedt, 2020).
-The Isotopic data interpreted in conjunction with conventional hydrologic data has confirmed the fact that North Western Sahara Aquifer System is receiving a considerable fraction of modern water recharging the aquifer (Al-Gamal, 2011).
+The depth to the Nubian aquifer in Egypt, can significantly varies from appearing on the ground up to3500 m below the ground surface with an average thickness of thousands and decreases toward the north(Abdel Moneim, et al., 2015), mean while, (El-Rawy and Smedt, 2020) stated that the thickness of the aquifer ranges from 300 to 3500 m with a very complex geometry.
+The Isotopic data interpreted in conjunction with conventional hydrologic data has confirmed the fact that North Western Sahara aquifer system is receiving a considerable fraction of modern water recharging the aquifer (Al-Gamal, 2011).

-In the East Central Sinai, Nubia sandstone is studied petrophysically by (Hassan, et al., 1994; El Sayed, 1995,El Sayed, et al., 2008.
-Only two genetic sand body types have been recognized in Wadi Saal (NE Sent Katrin).
-The recognized lower sand unit was distributary mouth-bar followed by the upper one described as barrier island sandstone.
-The mode of occurrence, volume of kaolinite effective porosity, recovery efficiency, irreducible water saturation and displacement pressure of the Nubia Sandstone in Wadi Saal were discussed by(El Sayed (1995)).He concluded that the formation fines have a great effect on the Nubian sandstone reservoir quality.
-El Sharawy and Gaafar (2019) studied the capillary pressure and petrophysical properties of the Nubia facies.Nabawyet al., (2019) indicated that it can be discriminated into four rock types.
+In the East Central Sinai, Nubia sandstone is studied petrophysically by (Hassan, et al., 1994; El Sayed, 1995 and El Sayed, et al., 2008).
+Only two genetic sand body types have been recognized in Wadi Saal (NE Saint Catherine).
+The recognized lower sand unit was distributary mouth-bar followed by the upper one described as barrier island sandstone or sand bars.
+The mode of occurrence, volume of kaolinite effective porosity, recovery efficiency, irreducible water saturation and displacement pressure of the Nubia Sandstone in Wadi Saal were discussed by El Sayed (1995.He concluded that the formation fines have a great effect on the Nubian sandstone reservoir quality.
+El Sharawy and Gaafar (2019) studied the capillary pressure and petrophysical properties of the Nubia facies..
 Petrophysical analyses results of 51 surface samples.
-They were collected from the outcrops at Gebel Abu Hasswa to represent the different lithofacies of the Nubia Sandstone units in the eastern side of Gulf of Suze.
+They were collected from the outcrops at Gebel Abu Hasswa to represent the different lithofacies of the Nubia Sandstone units in the eastern side of Gulf of Suez.
 The study area is located between Latitude 28° 20' -28° 40’ N and Longitude 33° 10'-33° 30’ E as shown in Figure1.

+The main objective of this study is to delineate the importance of the Nubia sandstone rocks of Abu Hasswa section as a Paleozoic reservoir in the mean offshore areas, by testing different petrophysical parameters and to divide this reservoir into both hydraulic flow units and electric flow units.

+Geological Setting

-Gebel Abu Hasswa covers an area of about 15 square km.
+Abu Hasswa outcrop section covers an area of about 15 square km.
 The Gulf of Suez depression is characterized by several ridges and basins trending NW-SE dissected by the parallel fault blocks and shear zones.
 West Sinai area is strongly affected by the tension tectonic movements and often belongs to the Gulf of Suez tectonic province where faults play the main role in tectonic deformation (Sarhan and Basal, 2019).